MaulingMonkey/notes/programming/premultiplied-alpha.md

-# First, a review of alpha blending.
+# A review of alpha blending.

 First, let's review a typical non-premultiplied alpha blending equation: